Leozhang0301/ECE697SD/README.md

 # Team Members

 **Yixiang Zhang**
-* responsible for fusing virtual content with the vedio stream captured by 360 camera
+* responsible for fusing virtual content with the stream captured by 360 camera

 **Zhaolong Wei**
 * responsible for capture video stream from the physical environment by using 360 camera and teleport the captured stream to computer in order to mix with virtual content